 First things first.

 We need a few skills in place to make the most progress.
-The child needs to be able to imitate you, be willing to watch your face, maintain attention.
-If these are not in place yet, build these into your therapy plan.
+The child needs to be able to imitate you, be willing to watch your face and maintain attention.
+If these aren’t in place yet, build these into your therapy plan.

 1. The child needs to imitate your movements.
 Do a few minutes of warm-up, where you practice imitation of your movements.
 Reinforce imitation of large movements- arms waving, clapping, then finer movements, fingers wiggling, then oral movements: moving your jaw, lips, and tongue.
 Talk about and practice the difference between big movements and little movements, fast movements and slow movements.
 Draw attention to how the movement feels.
 Does it feel tight?
 Now let’s try it loose.

-2. The child needs to watch your face: Hold activities and reinforcers near your face, not on the table, which encourages the child to look away.
-Place the child at eye level with you.
+2. The child needs to watch your face: Hold activities and reinforcers near your face, not on the table.
+Desirable items on the table will encourage the child to look away from your face, we don’t want that.
+Be sure to place the child at eye level with you.
 Raise the child, or lower yourself!
 Dr. Strand sometimes puts them on top of her desk.
 I tried that, and it works great.
 Face to face, with no table in between.
 Attention is on your face.

-3. The child needs to sustain attention on you.
+3. The child needs to able to sustain attention on you.
 Use activities that are motivating, but really quick.
-Don’t let them distract the child’s focus.
+Don’t let motivational activities distract the child’s focus.
 Get back to practice immediately.
 The more responses per session, the faster the progress!